GenomicMedLab/r-dgidb/README.md

 Drugs@FDA data are intended for research and should not be the sole basis for medical decisions.

-For a complete walkthrough, see:
+For a complete walkthrough, see the [introductory vignette](vignettes/rDGIdb.Rmd).
+With vignettes installed, open it in R
+with:

 ``` r
 vignette("rDGIdb")